ayumi-cloud/oc-security-module/README.md

 ## Transparency 📢

 This project is completely transparent and honest, before we started we contacted and discussed this project with the authors and admins of the October project.
-We have given the links to this repo to the authors and we continue to want to be transparent throughout the whole process!
-We feel it's important to state this and be open.
-This repo is made up of one module, which is part of several other modules all dedicated to different sections of an Summer CMS proposal.
-Instead of writing ideas and suggestions, we have taken a pro-active approach and are actively coding a fully working solution.
-The code is held on private repo's because the code is being heavily developed and changed on a daily basis.
-We will release a stable release to the admins and authors in private for feedback before releasing to the general public.
-This is a long-term project and will continue to grow!
+We have given the links to this repo to the authors and we continue to be transparent throughout the whole process!
+We feel it's important to state this and be open from day one!
+This repo contains one module, of many other modules all dedicated to different sections of the Summer CMS upgrade proposal.
+Instead of writing ideas and suggestions, we have taken a pro-active approach and are actively coding a fully working solution!
+The code is held on private repo's, due to the code being heavily developed and changed on a daily basis.
+We will release a stable test release to the admins and authors in private for feedback before releasing to the general public for beta-testing.
+This is a long-term project and we will continue to grow!

-Over years we have coded and created well over a hundred pull requests (under various github accounts) which have been merged to the October version one projects core, we have never asked or recevived any money for any of the pull requests.
-We use the cms for professional purposes and therefore it is beneficial for our companies to have a professional working solution to give our end-users and clients.
-In order for us to delivery a high quality product we made the discussion to update the cms as there have been a lot of new api's, frameworks, libraries  and technologies been added to the internet over the years since the initial release of the cms.
+Over years we have coded and created well over a hundred pull requests (under various github accounts) which have been merged to the October core, we have never asked or recevived any money for any of the pull requests.
+We use the cms for professional purposes and therefore it is beneficial for our companies to have a professional working solution to give to our end-users and clients.
+In order for us to delivery a high quality product we made the discussion to update the cms with new and exciting features and modernize old and existing features, there are breaking change!

-=== TO DO ===

 ## Introduction ⭐